limkokhole/pinterest-downloader/README.md

                            and missed unless fetch all pages.
       -ua, --update-all     Update all folders in current directory recursively based on theirs urls-pinterest-downloader.urls.
 New
-                           section will not downlaod.
+                           section will not download.
 New board may download if previously download by username.
 Options other than -c, -j, -rs, -ps/p will ignore. -c must same if provided previously or else filename not same will re-